maconbot/dillo/README.md

 //virtualenv /data/venv/
 //not needed

+Inside the container at :/ run
 ```
 ./setup.sh
 ```
+//You will be root@randomid:/
 and follow the instructions.
 Once the procedure is complete, run:

+Inside the container at :/ run
 ```
 ./manage.sh runserver
 ```

 At this point Dillo is running and you can see it in your web browser.
+0.0.0.0:5000

 ## Development installation
 Dillo is a Flask application, and follows most of the typical install conventions.